 Manual brewers win in this category by a long shot.
 They are easy to keep clean and are much less likely to threaten your health by hiding dangerous critters from you.

-I hope you feel empowered by these 5 ways to achieve better coffee.
-Try implementing just one of them to start off.
+Try implementing just one of these things to start off.
 I have a feeling you’ll quickly implement the rest once you’ve experienced the mental, emotional, and sensory rewards of great coffee.